“I live to show his power, who once did bring

 If the Mitchells had a family hymn, it would be one by William Cowper.
 My father’s favorite line in the hymn is “Behind a frowning providence He hides a smiling face.”
 And mine is “The bud may have a bitter taste, But sweet will be the flower.”

-My life has been full of the strange and sad (hey adoption!) and I have struggled for years submit to the will of God in times of suffering.
+I have struggled for years submit to the will of God in times of suffering.
 It’s hard to trust Him when your life turns upside down, it’s hard believe in His love.
 Last year, God taught me forgiveness (the lesson is nowhere near complete, but some of the heavy lifting is out of the way).
 It’s less than a week into 2017 and I already am getting the feeling that this year God is going to teach me how to properly deal with grief.
 Too often I take the approach of a child and close my heart to His love when He brings another trial.
 How silly and stupid of me, though.
 He is the one person it is entirely “safe” to love and be loved by!
 The one person who will not leave me, let me down, or stop caring for me, and the one person who can bring me through the trials unbroken.

 The Mitchell family theme hymn may be the one by William Cowper.
 My personal theme hymn, however, is “O Love that Will Not Let Me Go” by George Matheson.
 (In second place are “Thou Hidden Love of God” by Gerhard Tersteegen, “They Shall Soar Like Eagles” by Laura Manzo, and a few others.)
 The third verse is one that has comforted me so many times: